colugo/cautious-turtle/Deployment.md

 ## Capability: Deployment
-Deployment is the process of testing, packaging, deploying, configuring and releasing software.

-Delivering new features to users should quick, simple and bullet-proof.
+Deployment is the process of releasing new features to the users, which should quick, simple and bullet-proof.

 ```
 "Releasing software is too often an art;